Switzerland

 The Swiss train trip

 Lucerne (2 nights: Transport Museum, boat, Pilatus).
 Wengen (3 nights: Grindelwald First, Jungfraujoch, Allmendhubel, Trümmelbach Falls, marble runs).
 Zermatt (4 nights: Gornergrat, Riffelsee, Findlerhof, Chez Vrony).
 Connected entirely by train.
 No car needed.
-The kids will talk about the marble runs for years.

 Timing